Feynman Rules for the Standard Model Effective Field Theory in $R_\xi$-gauges: Conclusions

 In summary, after establishing all steps described above, the bilinear part of SMEFT Lagrangian and all, physical and unphysical, field propagators expressed in terms of physical masses have exactly the same structure as in the SM (although certain relations of masses and couplings, such as the $\rho$-parameter for example, are modified by the new operators).
 The effect of new $d=5$ and 6 operators {\em appears explicitly only in triple and higher multiplicity vertices, either as modifications of the SM ones or as genuine new interactions beyond the~SM}.

 Within the mass basis considered here, we constructed the complete set of Feynman rules in the linear $R_{\xi}$-gauges, not resorting to any restriction such as CP- or baryon- lepton-number conservation.
 The Feynman Rules for the total 380 vertices (not counting the hermitian conjugate ones), which are about four times more than the SM vertices, are given in Appendix~~\ref{app:vert}.
 All Feynman rules were derived using the {\tt FeynRules} code and a set of auxiliary programs created by the authors to perform field redefinitions, various simplifications and an automatic translation to Latex/axodraw format.
-All propagators and vertices are both listed explicitly in the Appendix~\ref{app:vert} and provided as a publicly available {\em Mathematica} package, that can be downloaded from\\[1mm] \centerline{\tt \url{www.fuw.edu.pl/smeft}}\\[2mm] The reader can consult Appendix~\ref{app:math} for programming and installation details.
+All propagators and vertices are listed explicitly in the Appendix~\ref{app:vert} and can be recreated in various symbolic computer formats with the use of a publicly available {\em Mathematica} package, called \texttt{SmeftFR}, that can be downloaded from\\[1mm] \centerline{\tt \url{www.fuw.edu.pl/smeft}}\\[2mm] The reader can consult {\tt SmeftFR} manual~\cite{Dedes:2019uzs} for programming and installation details.

 On the practical side, we believe that our SMEFT collection of Feynman rules should significantly facilitate future phenomenological analyses, saving time in deriving from scratch often lengthy expressions in a complicated theory.
 In addition, our Feynman rules help to avoid possible mistakes and omissions of diagrams, which could easily happen when taking into account only some parts of the full Lagrangian, as this is done in many studies so far.
-Furthermore, the publicly available SMEFT ``model file'' for {\tt FeynRules} package that accompanies this article, can be directly used as an input file to other high energy physics computational computer programs, again streamlining the calculation of future SMEFT physical predictions.
+Furthermore, the publicly available {\tt SmeftFR} package that accompanies this article, can be used to interface obtained Feynman rules to other high energy physics computational computer programs, again streamlining the calculation of future SMEFT physical predictions.